Virginia Frank Memorial Writing Contest

 Contest winners, their families and school librarians and teachers are invited to a celebration reception where they are rewarded for their exceptional writing talent with cash prizes.

-First place winners from each grade read their essays aloud.
-All winning essays are featured on Omaha Public Library's website.
-Read the most recent winning essays here.
+First place winners from each grade read their stories aloud.
+All winning stories are featured on Omaha Public Library's website.
+Read the most recent winning pieces here.

 How to Participate